relativeabsolute/Luminaudio/README.md

 # Luminaudio
-Procedural music generation based on length of day data.
+Procedural music generation based on length of daylight data for a given location.